 The enzyme, lipase, triacylglycerol, catalyses the cleavage of triglycerides to fatty acids and glycerol.
 As such, it has limited uses in food preparation and the only identified use is in cheese manufacturing.
-The studies that have been conducted on the enzyme are considered adequate to address potential safety concerns, which in the case of an enzyme, are focused largely on possible contaminants rather than on the safety of the protein itself, which would be expected to be readily digested in the GI tract.
+The studies that have been conducted on the enzyme are considered adequate to address potential safety concerns, which in the case of an enzyme, are focused largely on possible contaminants rather than on the safety of the protein itself, which would be expected to be readily digested in the gastrointestinal (GI) tract.
 These safety studies did not indicate any cause for concern in relation to this enzyme, even when the enzyme was administered to animals at significantly higher exposure levels than those to which humans would be exposed.
-Given these results, there would be no reason to be concerned even if the enzyme was found to have some other uses in food production.
-Similar lipase enzymes are not restricted in their usage.